k2s/compass-sass/README.markdown

 * **css_dir**: Output directory for compiled CSS.
 * **relative_assets**: Whether or not compass will generate relative URLs.
 `Values: true, false`
 * **line_comments**: Whether or not compass will generate debugging comments that display the original location of your selectors.
-URLs.
 `Values: true, false`
 * **output_style**: The output format of the CSS.
 `Values: nested, expanded, compact, compressed`